gcftaskforce/kdb-api/README.md

 Both the API and website components are multilingual.
 Specific label translations are maintained under ./etc.

-Text translations (text data) are discussed in the API Component README.
+Text translation features are discussed below.

-### Region Ids/Slugs
+### Region IDs/Slugs

 The KDB is principally a repository for data at both the nation and jurisdictional level.
 Collectively these are referred to as "regions".
 Identifiers are referenced in snake case with a dot-separator as follows (note the removal of combining diacritical marks to form strict ASCII string IDs).
 For example: